-Input from residents, service agencies, providers, staff, and other stakeholders through surveys, focus groups, interviews, internet outreach, public meetings, and public comment periods defined the allocation priorities.
-Census and other data supplemented observational data from the community to further solidify this list.
-Allocation priorities are based on Consolidated Plan goals, consultations, public input, funding requests, and federal regulations.
-Obstacles to addressing underserved needs are predominantly a lack of requests/applications, unavailability of resources with less stringent requirements, inability to meet national objective requirements, and the public's unfamiliarity with the CDBG program.
+Allocation priorities were determined by the goals set forth in the Consolidated Plan, annual public input, and public input collected from residents, service agencies, providers, staff, and other stakeholders.
+Census and other data supplemented observational data from the community to further solidify these priorities.

+Obstacles to addressing underserved needs are predominantly a lack of applications and funding requests, unavailability of resources with less stringent requirements, inability to meet national objective requirements, and the public's unfamiliarity with the CDBG program.

-AP-38 Project Summary Project Summary Information
+AP-38 Project Summary

+Project Summary Information